Core-periphery structure in networks: a statistical exposition: Metrics

 \subsection{Block model metrics}

-First, we consider block model metrics where these methods either implicitly or explicitly assume a block CP structure.
-By block, we mean that nodes can be grouped together such that every node in this set, or {\it block}, is treated similarly.
-This reduces the complexity of the analysis from considering every node individually to only needing to consider each block. \cite{BORGATTI2000} took the first, and by far most cited, foray into studying CP structure.
-Their metric measures how well the observed network agrees with an ``ideal" CP structure.
-In particular, let $A$ be the adjacency matrix and $\Delta$ be the ideal CP structure where $\Delta_{ij}=1$ if node $i$ or node $j$ is in the core, and 0 otherwise.
-Then their metric is
+First, we consider metrics which assume a block CP structure, i.e., the adjacency and/or data-generating matrix have a block structure.
+The defining characteristic of this approach is that the core is dense and the periphery is sparse.
+Borgatti and Everett \cite{BORGATTI2000} took the first, and by far most cited, foray into studying CP structures.
+Their method measures how well the observed network agrees with an ``ideal" CP structure.
+In particular, let $\Delta(\bc):=\Delta$ be the ideal CP structure where $\Delta_{ij}=1$ if node $i$ or node $j$ is in the core, and $\Delta_{ij}=0$ otherwise, i.e., $\Delta_{ij}=c_i+c_j-c_ic_j$.
+Then the Borgatti and Everett metric is

 where $\mathsf{Cor}(\cdot,\cdot)$ is the Pearson correlation.